scrizzo77/Flappy-Bird/README.md

-Hello my name is Aditya and this project is about flappy bird
+Hello this project is about creating a Flappy Bird game with Python.

+Libraries used: os, random, pgzrun, pgzhelper.py (centred around PygameZero).